-I was stopped in my tracks last week on the day it was announced further treatment for Elizabeth Edwards was deemed unproductive.
-It’s always interesting to hear how such decisions are put into words as gently as possible.
-They really meant time was running out for her and there was nothing left to be done.
-Everyone, including me, began to speculate on just how much time she had left; weeks, days or less.
+I was stopped in my tracks when it was announced further treatment for Elizabeth Edwards was deemed unproductive.
+It’s interesting how such decisions are put into words as gently as possible.
+Those words really meant time was running out for her and there was nothing left to be done.
+Everyone, including me, began to speculate on how much time she had left; weeks, days or less.

 Elizabeth Edwards was diagnosed with breast cancer in November 2004.
-Earlier that year, on my birthday in fact, my mother discovered her lump.
+Earlier that same year, on my birthday in fact, my mother discovered her lump.
 My parents were planning a trip to my house to celebrate that day.
 They didn’t come.

 Cancer doesn’t care if you are the wife of a rich Senator who is also running for Vice President of the United States, or if you are the wife of a retired high school history teacher (my mother) from a small Midwestern town.

 After Elizabeth’s and my mother’s diagnosis, things quieted down on the cancer front for a while, at least in our family.
 Everyone got on with their busy lives.
 We hoped cancer was halted or at least stalled.
 Months went by when we didn’t even talk about cancer, perhaps thinking if we kept quiet, cancer would as well.

 Elizabeth’s cancer was back, a recurrence, the news no cancer patient wants to hear.
 I watched them make their announcement matter-of-factly that day, standing together appearing unified in their decision, Elizabeth in her bright blue suit, looking poised and calm.
 Some people made judgments about their decision, criticizing them for continuing on with the race.
 Some even called her a bad mother.

 People don’t stop judging you even when you have cancer.

 One night while we sat around in my parents’ living room discussing my mother’s latest appointment details and debating the reality of the recurrence, she sat upright in her chair and announced, “I know my cancer is back.
 I’m just like Elizabeth Edwards.”

 You’re really not like her, I was tempted to respond.
 You are twenty years older than she is.
 Your situation is not the same.
 But of course I could not say that.
 I could not strip her of her badge.

 We all kept hoping Elizabeth would have a better outcome.
-Granted she lasted a couple more years, but ultimately her cancer metastasized into her liver and she, too, passed away due to liver failure, just like my mother.
+Granted, she lasted a couple more years, but ultimately her cancer metastasized to her liver and she, too, died due to liver failure, just like my mother.